mhahn2003/bc21/README.md

 - Optimize coms in terms of bytecode
 - Politician
     - If muckraker buff is large enough, buff EC it just spawned from
+    - ~~Bug fix defence politician not killing muckrakers in base and near slanderers~~
 - Slanderer
     - ~~Stay in a lattice to allow others to path~~
     - Try to avoid muckrakers from a further range